zivavu/ALLG/README.md

 Online marketplace clone.
-Website is functional but it's build as a plaything/showoff project.
+Website is functional, but it's build as a plaything/showoff project.

 Technologies used: